Wheel Strategy vs. Iron Condors: Two Approaches to Options Income

 | Adjustment complexity | Low | High |

 Iron condors are market-neutral.
-You profit when the stock stays within a range, regardless of whether it trends slightly up or slightly down.
-You do not need a directional opinion.
-This makes iron condors popular on indexes and ETFs like SPY, where picking a direction is notoriously difficult.
+You profit when the stock stays in a range.
+You don't need a directional opinion, which makes condors popular on SPY and other indexes where picking a direction is basically a coin flip.

-The key question: do you have strong opinions about individual stocks?
-If you research companies and believe in their long-term prospects, the wheel lets you monetize that conviction.
-If you prefer not to bet on direction, iron condors offer income without directional risk.
+So ask yourself: do you have strong opinions about individual stocks?
+If you research companies and believe in their long-term prospects, the wheel lets you get paid for that conviction.
+If you prefer not to bet on direction, condors offer income without directional risk.

 Capital requirements are perhaps the biggest practical difference.
 A single wheel position on a $200 stock requires $20,000 in buying power.
 An iron condor on the same stock with $5-wide spreads requires roughly $500-700 (the wider spread width minus the credit received).